Montana/redwoodjs-relay/README.md

-## Writing a Relay, Dispatcher into a RedwoodJS application
+## Writing a Relay, Dispatcher into a RedwoodJS Cloud native idendity application

 I wrote a `relay` component, a `relay` component is usualy used to set a Relay environment in a React Context, not a RedwoodJS context.
 Usually, a single instance of this component should be rendered at the very root of the application, in order to set the Relay environment for the whole application: